hujhax/austin-improv-wiki/Troupes/Watergate.md

 	</table>
 </div>

-**Watergate** was an improv troupe associated with [[Coldtowne Theater]] that performed an improvised call-in show.
+**Watergate** was an improv troupe associated with [[Theatres/Coldtowne Theater|Coldtowne Theater]] that performed an improvised call-in show.

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[The Hideout Theatre]]:<blockquote>Radio isn't dead.
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Radio isn't dead.
 Watergate is here to take the calls of the people, and make them hilarious. </blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[The Hideout Theatre]]:<blockquote>We took the idea of doing an improvised call in show.
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We took the idea of doing an improvised call in show.
 Basing the idea on shows like Coast to Coast AM, or advice call in shows.
 We take a suggestion, have our radio show "host" come out and take some calls from the other improvisers in our troupe, we then act out scenes that are inspired by those calls. </blockquote>

 ## More Information
 * [The troupe's facebook page.](http://www.facebook.com/watergateimprov)